Using Options in SQL Server

 To set instance-wide configuration options, use the sp_configure stored procedure.

-To set database-level options, use the ALTER DATABASE SET Options statement.
+To set database-level options, use the ALTER DATABASE statement.

-To set the database compatibility level, use the ALTER DATABASE Compatibility Level statement.
+To set the database compatibility level, use the sp_dbcmptlevel stored procedure.

 To specify batch-level options (SET options), use the SET statements, such as SET ANSI_PADDING and SET ANSI_NULLS.